 Build your child’s health skills by discussing what is healthy about items on your shopping list.
 Here are some easy ways to help your child explore food and nutrition by age.

-- Pre-K: Discuss the link between a food and their individual health.
+- Pre-K: Discuss the link between a food and your child’s health.
 Encourage your little one to consider which drinks, foods and serving sizes are healthiest for them.

-Taking the time to encourage children to help plan your trip, staying engaged during travel time, and talking about foods gives you the chance to make the most of your grocery trip.
+Taking the time to encourage children to help plan your trip, staying engaged during travel time, and talking about foods makes the most of your grocery trip.
 As parents, we also love taking that time to connect.
 It makes a chore a little more fun, and helps us explore our children’s favorite flavors!

-Do you have any tips on making grocering shopping with little eaters more fun?
+Do you have any tips on making grocery shopping with little eaters more fun?
 Share them below!

 Cover image by Flickr user USACE Europe District, Creative Commons license.